What is a Tense?

 Present tense – talk

 Does English have a future tense?

 Unlike in some other languages, there is no future tense in English.
 Instead, we use the modal auxiliaries will and shall, the present tense, and a few other forms to express the future.

-With our definition of tense above – the location of an event in time – we may run into the danger of thinking that we always use the present tense to talk about a present time, and the past tense to talk about a past time.
-But think about these sentences:
+We’ve just defined tense as “the location of an event in time”, or “when something happens”.
+With this definition we might think that we always use the present tense to talk about a present time, and the past tense to talk about a past time.
+But have a look at these sentences:

 “Politician hits out at protesters!”

 “Hurry up !
 The train leaves in 10 minutes.”

 “If I won the lottery, I would buy a big house.”

 The first sentence (a newspaper headline) uses the present tense, but to describe a past event.
 The second sentence uses the present tense to describe a future event.
 In the third sentence, we’re using the past tense to describe a future event, but only a hypothetical one – we use the past tense here to distance ourselves from the reality of the event.
 So we have to be careful – there is not always a fixed relationship between tense and time.

 What is an Aspect?